 A hybrid bike a good option for women who are looking for a “fitness bike”, who haven’t ridden a bike in years, or for ladies who are uncomfortable on the more aggressive geometry of a traditional road bike.

-In this article, we share with you our favorite hybrid bikes, as well as tips on what to look for when shopping for a hybrid.
+In this article, we share with you our favorite women’s hybrid bikes (also known as fitness bikes), as well as tips on what to look for when shopping for a hybrid.

 Our Top Picks